-Nitricity has created an experimental reactor that produces economical and ecological nitrogen fertilizers using solar energy.
-Their on-site fertilizer production eliminates the emissions of fertilizer transport and provides a sustainable alternative to Haber-Bosch process, which uses fossil fuels to fix nitrogen.
+Nitricity has created an experimental reactor that produces economical and environmentally friendly nitrogen fertilizers using solar energy.
+Their on-site fertilizer production eliminates fertilizer transportation emissions and provides a sustainable alternative to Haber-Bosch process, which uses fossil fuels to fix nitrogen.

-The nitrogen extracted from the air serves Nitricity to produce nitric acid, the most essential nutrient in fertilizers that plants use to grow all of our food.
+Nitrogen pulled from the air is used by Nitricity to produce nitric acid, the most essential nutrient in the fertilizers that plants use to grow all our food.

 The process adopted

-In October 2021, the company began commercial operations with a 144 solar panel installation - the most classic of pilot projects.
+In October 2021 the company began commercial operations with an installation of 144 solar panels: the most classic of pilot projects.

-The plant was connected directly to an underground irrigation system, used to fertilize a tomato crop.
-The study shows the success of the experiment, with tomatoes in quantity and quality comparable to those obtained by the control system (ie a normal fertilizer with nitrogen produced in series).
+The system was connected directly to an underground irrigation system, used to fertilize a tomato crop.
+The study shows the success of the experiment, with tomatoes in quantity and quality comparable to those obtained from the control system (i.e. a normal mass-produced nitrogen fertilizer).

 Nitrogen and fertilizers from the air: the pilot project

-Nitricty claims their technology will appeal to a broad range of customers.
-The system is readily available, allowing farmers who are far from fertilizer production centers to benefit from the innovation.
+Nitricty claims that their technology will appeal to a wide range of customers.
+The system is easily available, allowing farmers who are far from fertilizer production centers to benefit from the innovation.

 It's not all: Nitricity's distributed and localized nitrogen solution also avoids transport emissions.
 The process of distributing fossil-based nitrogen fertilizers can cause market inefficiencies, resulting in the cost of fertilizer for a farmer two to five times higher than what would be available from a factory.
 Due to their direct link with natural gas, the production costs of the fertilizers fossil based are unpredictable and costly.